This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Pacific Airlines, Vietjet and Bamboo Airways: Part M maintenance.

-Vietnam MRO’s capability is still in the initial stage, only accounting for up to 25 percent of market demand while 75 percent of services are being outsourced.
+Vietnam MRO’s capability is still in the initial stage, only accounting for up to 23 percent of market demand while 77 percent of services are being outsourced.
 Given the extensive infrastructure development (construction of new airports), the rapid growth rate of the aviation market in the next 10 years, and the high rate of MRO services being outsourced, the MRO market in Vietnam is certainly one of the most promising markets in the region and in the world.
+In July 2022, Vietnam Ministry of Transport has approved an investment of more than $118 million to develop four MRO facilities at Long Thang International Airport.
+The facility will meet requirements of European and American standards, providing service to licensed planes such as Boeing B777/B787, Airbus A330/A350, narrow-body A320/A321 and Boeing 737.

 CAAV encourages domestic companies to cooperate with foreign investors to enhance the country’s MRO capacity in Noi Bai, Tan Son Nhat, Da Nang, Chu Lai, Cam Ranh, Phu Quoc, and Can Tho airports.
 However, there are still challenges for MRO development in Vietnam due to a shortage of a skilled workforce, hangar, material distribution hub and weak supporting industry for MRO as well as a lack of preferential policy from the Vietnamese government.